Generalization Error Bounds for Learning under Censored Feedback: Numerical Experiments

-{We conduct these experiments on the real-world \emph{Adult} census dataset \citep{Dua:2019}.
-The objective is to predict whether an individual earns more than \$50k/year, based on a multi-dimensional feature set.
+\textbf{Experiments on \emph{FICO} dataset.} The \emph{FICO} dataset is used to predict whether an individual will default.
+It includes one-dimensional features (e.g., credit scores) with a specific focus on the distribution information of the credit scores.
 We employ a logistic regression algorithm and 0-1 loss for the classification task, and compare the generalization error across different exploration probabilities ($\epsilon=\{0.5, 1\}$).
-We start with a 1000 sample training dataset.
-A total of 45000 new samples arrive throughout the experiment; in addition to accepting all samples with feature $x \geq \hat{\theta}$, the algorithm also accepts some samples that fall below $\hat{\theta}$.
-The decision threshold is updated periodically based on new data (after each 5000 batch of new samples arrives).
-The decision threshold is retrained using (most recent) training data.
-We report our experiment results for an average of 5 runs, where the randomness comes from the order of samples arrived and the exploration.}
+We start with a 1000 training data samples.
+A total of 175000 new samples arrive throughout the experiment; in addition to accepting all samples with feature $x \geq \hat{\theta}$, the algorithm also accepts some samples that fall below $\hat{\theta}$.
+We report our experiment results for an average of 5 runs, where the randomness comes from the order of samples arrived and the exploration.

+\textbf{Experiments on \emph{Retiring Adult} dataset.} The \emph{Retiring Adult} census dataset is used to predict whether an individual can earn more than \$50k/year, based on a multi-dimensional feature set.
+Similar to the experiments on \emph{FICO} dataset, we employ a logistic regression algorithm and 0-1 loss for the classification task, and compare the generalization error across different exploration probabilities ($\epsilon=\{0.5, 1\}$).
+A total of 1600000 new samples arrive throughout the experiment.
+We report our experiment results for an average of 5 runs, where the randomness comes from the order of samples arrived and the exploration.

+In Fig.~\ref{fig:GEB_FICO} and \ref{fig:GEB_Retiring}, the y-axis represents the generalization error and its bounds, where a lower value is preferable.
+A smaller value of the bounds indicates tighter bounds enclosing the generalization error curve.
+From the experiment results from both \emph{FICO} and \emph{Retiring Adult} datasets in Fig.~\ref{fig:GEB_FICO} and \ref{fig:GEB_Retiring}, we can see that our bounds (shown in gray and blue) can effectively contain the true generalization errors of the model (for both $\epsilon = \{0.5, 1\}$).
+Furthermore, we can see that when the exploration probability $\epsilon$ is increased, the bounds get tighter (the blue line is below the gray line) due to the additional samples explored during data collection.

+\textbf{Experiments on \emph{Adult} dataset.} The \emph{Adult} census dataset is similar to the \emph{Retiring Adult} dataset, but it has smaller amount of samples.
+It is also used to predict whether an individual can earn more than \$50k/year, based on a multi-dimensional feature set.
+A total of 45000 new samples arrive throughout the experiment; We report our experiment results for an average of 5 runs, where the randomness comes from the order of samples arrived and the exploration.
+In addition, we further consider the model is updated as new samples are collected.
+Therefore, in the following experiments using \emph{Adult} dataset, we also assess the performance of our bounds based on whether we adaptively update the decision threshold $\hat{\theta}$ with new samples.